Deforming cyclic covers in towers: Degeneration of cyclic covers

 \subsubsection{A coordinate system for a marked disc}

 With the notation of \S \ref{secsemistablemodel}, we define a one-dimensional ``coordinate system'' for each edge $e$ of the special fiber $\overline{C}$'s dual graph as follows.
 One may assume that $e$ corresponds to the annulus $\{Y \in K \mid pr_1 < \nu(Y-x_j) <pr_2\}$.
-We identify $e$ with a rational line segment $[r_1, r_2] \cap \mathbb{Q}$, and assign coordinate $r_1$ to $s(e)$ coordinate $r_2$ to $t(e)$.
-We then naturally associate a rational $r \in [r_1, r_2]$ with the circle $\{ Y \mid \nu(Y-x_j)= pr \}$.
+We identify $e$ with a rational line segment $[r_1, r_2] \cap \mathbb{Q}$, and assign the value $r_1$ to $s(e)$ and the value $r_2$ to $t(e)$.
+We then naturally associate a rational number $r \in [r_1, r_2]$ with the circle $\{ Y \mid \nu(Y-x_j)= pr \}$.
 We call $r$ a \emph{rational place} on $e$.
 Suppose $r$ is a rational place on an edge $e$, and $r'$ is a rational place on a succeeding edge of $e$.
 Then we say $r<r'$.
 By abuse of notation, we usually write $t(e)$ in place of $r_2$ and $s(e)$ in place of $r_1$.
-The reason we scale the coordinate by $1/p$ is to make it compatible with the calculating of the depth Swan conductor introduced in \S \ref{secSwan}, which, in turn, is also modified to be consistent with \cite{MR2377173} and \cite{2020arXiv200203719D}.
+The reason we scale the coordinate by $1/p$ is to make it compatible with the calculation of the depth Swan conductor introduced in \S \ref{secSwan}, which, in turn, is also modified to be consistent with \cite{MR2377173} and \cite{2020arXiv200203719D}.